KorChod/API-Wars/README.md

 # API-Wars
 A small project which was made as my JavaScript practice to get more experience using both internal and external web APIs.
-All the HTML markup is generated from the scripts to make it more dynamic and work like single-page application.
+All the HTML markup is generated from the scripts to make it more dynamic and work like a single-page application.

 ## Screenshots